Azure/API-Management/changelogs/api-management-service.md

 * Enabled use of the rewrite-uri policy when forwarding requests to backend services, allowing more flexible request transformation and routing scenarios.
 * Added option to expedite stream processing by flushing every chunk of payload for improved real-time performance for model APIs.
 * Request and response logging now includes content type and length across all SKU.
-* Now when you configure a backend entity in API Management, you can access backend properties in policies by using the context.Backend.
+* Now when you configure a backend entity in API Management, you can access backend properties in policies by using the [context.Backend](https://learn.microsoft.com/azure/api-management/api-management-policy-expressions#ref-context-backend).
+* Now sending User-Agent header when retrieving OIDC configuration in the JWT validation policy for better observability.

 #### Platform & Security
 * Credential Manager now supports Key Vault References, improving security posture and simplifying credential lifecycle management.